 Content drives social media.
 Without this, there would be no social media marketing in the first place.

-The social content calendar allows you to list dates, times and content type to publish for each social channel to choose to have a presence.
+The social content calendar allows you to list dates, times, and content types to publish for each social channel to choose to have a presence.
 The calendar must reflect all your social activities regardless of the platform you chose.

-The use of social calendar ensures that updates are consistently posted and at optimal times.
+The use of a social calendar ensures that updates are consistently posted and at optimal times.

 When is the best time to post?
 Below are the details.

 Facebook: From 12 pm to 3 pm, Mondays and Wednesdays thru Fridays; from 12 pm to 1 pm, weekends Instagram: From 12 pm to 1 pm, Mondays thru Fridays Twitter: 3 pm, Mondays thru Fridays LinkedIn: 7:45 am, 10:45 am, 12:45 pm, and 5:45 pm, Mondays thru Thursdays

 Have you heard of the 80-20 rule?
 It pertains to sharing 80% of content that informs, educates, and entertains the audience and 20% promotional content.

 The social media rule of thirds also exists.
 The formula is: